Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

 \section{Experiments}

 In this section we introduce experimental results for Platypose on Human3.6M, MPI-INF-3DHP and 3DPW.
 We first show the results of Platypose on motion estimation in comparison to a baseline method.
-Since baselines in this domain do not exist we construct a baseline by adding a Gaussian distribution to the mean prediction of MotionBERT \cite{motionbert2022}.
+Since baselines in this domain do not exist we construct a baseline by adding a Gaussian distribution to the mean prediction of MotionBERT \cite{motionbert2022} and compare to ZeDO \cite{Jiang2023-aw}, a multi-hypothesis pose estimation method which we extended to multi-hypothesis motion estimation.
 Platypose can also predict single frames, therefore, we show a comparison to other single-frame methods.
+Details about the training and inference can be found in \cref{sec:training_details}.